Rapidan Township, Blue Earth County, Minnesota

 Rapidan Township is a township in Blue Earth County, Minnesota, United States.
-The population was 1,101 as of the 2010 census.
+Its population as of the 2020 census is 1,051.

 History

-Rapidan Township was organized in 1865, and named after the Rapidan River.
+Rapidan Township was organized in 1865 and named after the Rapidan River in Virginia.
+The settlement had previously been known as DeSoto.
+A post office was established in 1867.

 Geography

 Public Land Survey System (PLSS) of the United States: Township 107 North, Range 27 West, Fifth Meridian, 22,819 Acres.
 According to the United States Census Bureau, the township has a total area of 92.5 sqkm, of which 90.9 sqkm is land and 1.5 sqkm, or 1.66%, is water.